Styling Mistakes to Avoid If You Have Thick HairAugust 03, 2022

-Thinning It Out Too Much
+Thinning Thick Hair Out Too Much

-One of the most common ways hairstylists deal with thick hair is by thinning it out.
+One of the most common ways hairstylists trim long, thick hair is by thinning it out.
 While removing some weight from your hair may seem like the best way to make it more manageable, over-thinning thick hair can cause unwanted volume from the shorter layers left behind during the thinning process.

-Not Using the Right Shampoo and ConditionerMany mistake thick hair for curly or textured hair and therefore stock up on formulas that are too heavy and weigh it down even more.
+Many people with thick hair stock up on formulas that are too heavy — and, therefore, weigh it down even more.
 Thick hair tends to retain more oil due to the density of the hair strands.
-Over time, this can create buildup, leaving your locks lackluster and dull.
+Over time, this can create buildup, leaving your hair lackluster and dull.
 With thick hair, it’s important to properly cleanse it to avoid this buildup effect.
-Try a gentle clarifying shampoo, like the Garnier Fructis Pure Clean Fortifying Shampoo with Aloe Extract.
+Try a gentle clarifying shampoo, like the Garnier Fructis Pure Clean Hair Reset Clarifying Shampoo.

 Getting It Chemically Straightened

 If you have thick hair and have gotten chemical straightening treatments in the hopes that it will make your hair easier to style, you know that these treatments can change the natural texture of your hair.
 The result is possibly compromised, over-processed, hard-to-manage hair.

 Finding the right cut for thick hair can be a challenge, but like we mentioned before, you can never go wrong with long layers.
 Creating a long layering pattern will not only shed some weight from your hair, as well as give you more styling versatility and a beautiful shape.